- Need to Repair Poor Credit? – You’re Not Alone

-It provides a detailed history about each of your lines of credit and provides an account history which shows you whether there have been any late or non-payments.
+It provides a detailed history about each of your lines of credit and provides an account history that shows you whether there have been any late or non-payments.

-Here on the sample report from Experian you can see under “potentially negative items” there is a payment which is 30 days past due as of June that year.
+Here on the sample report from Experian, you can see under “potentially negative items” there is a payment that is 30 days past due as of June that year.

 You can also look for any “non-fraudulent” errors, like simple mistakes, and take them up with your lender or the bureau to have them corrected.